aapetukhov/ASR-DeepSpeech2/README.md

 ## About

-This repository contains a project on ASR with all necessary scripts provided for training and evaluating the model.
-It is worth noting that with better GPUs than a single P100 more extended training time would have been available, so higher results would have been achieved.
-You can also use a different language model, I use the pruned one because of the resources constraints.
+Automatic Speech Recognition model DeepSpeech2 implemented from scratch in PyTorch.

-See the task assignment [here](https://github.com/markovka17/dla/tree/2024/hw1_asr).
+This repository contains a project on Automatic Speech Recognition (ASR) with all necessary scripts and instructions for training and infering the model.
+For better evaluation results, you can also use a different language model, I use the pruned one because of the resources constraints.

 ## Installation